Metaswitch/clearwater-readthedocs/docs/Clearwater_SNMP_Statistics.md

 * The value of the target (maximum permissible) latency at the last permitted request rate update.
 * The number of penalties experienced at the last permitted request rate update.
 * The current permitted request rate.
+* The number of INVITE transactions that were cancelled before a 1xx response was seen.
+* The number of INVITE transactions that were cancelled after a 1xx response was seen.

 ### Ralf statistics